ifs-rwth-aachen/RWTH-Colors/README.md

 The method by default returns the HEX code of the color.
 If you need RGB codes, you can instantiate a ColorManager using  ColorManager(frmt='RGB').

-If instantiated, the ColorManager furthermore replaces matplotlibs default color cycle with the same cycle used in mplstlye `rwth`.
+If instantiated, the ColorManager also replaces matplotlibs default color cycle with the same cycle used in mplstlye `rwth`.

 ## Color Palette
 `cm.plot_color_palette()` returns a figure showing all RWTH colors